Queen Elizabeth II Building: Rejuvenation and construction of a new public plaza (2009–2015)

-Following the resignation of Premier Stelmach in October 2011, during the premiership of Alison Redford there was a succession of infrastructure ministers—Jeff Johnson (2011–2012), Wayne Drysdale (2012–2013), and Ric McIver (2013–).
+Following the resignation of Premier Stelmach in October 2011, during the premiership of Alison Redford there was a succession of infrastructure ministers—Jeff Johnson (2011–2012), Wayne Drysdale (2012–2013), and Ric McIver (2013–2014).
 The project was the subject of an investigation and a 2014 Special Duty Report by the Auditor General of Alberta.
-By the time she left office in March 2014, under pressure from an "escalating spending scandal", the renovation project had been "dogged by cost overruns and controversy."
+By the time Redford left office in March 2014, under pressure from an "escalating spending scandal", the renovation project had been "dogged by cost overruns and controversy."
 Cost overruns included the removal of large quantities of asbestos, building reinforcements, as well as "new steel floor supports".

-In a January 2015 Edmonton Journal article, now Senator Paula Simons described some of the additions and changes, which included a private caucus room on the tenth floor that cost $84,265, a $40,000 cabinet table, and a "new $602,000 main staircase".
+In a January 2015 Edmonton Journal article, Paula Simons described some of the additions and changes, which included a private caucus room on the tenth floor that cost $84,265, a $40,000 cabinet table, and a "new $602,000 main staircase".

 The new foyer was a glass atrium pavilion with a living wall and a living roof.
-A granite plaza which included water fountains, green spaces and gardens—now known as Capital Plaza—was built to extend the Legislature grounds to 99 Avenue and to increase public spaces at the grounds.
+A granite plaza which included water fountains, green spaces and gardens—now known as Violet King Henry Plaza—was built to extend the Legislature grounds to 99 Avenue and to increase public spaces at the grounds.
 The renovation added additional public elements such as the 80-seat theatre and a climate-controlled art gallery space.

 By the summer of 2014, the price of crude oil—including Alberta's benchmark Western Canadian Select—collapsed to near ten-year low prices, caused in part by a global oil glut.
 Against the backdrop of a dramatic decrease in oil revenues at a dramatic low, the cost of renovations had increased to $403 million.
 By the time Premier Jim Prentice took office on September 15, 2014, the renovations were almost finished.
 While Manmeet Bhullar was Infrastructure Minister, during the Prentice administration—from the fall of 2014 until the 2015 dissolution of the Legislature—the project was completed.